suyx1999/suyx1999.github.io/index.md

 ## About Me

 Hi, my name is Yunxiang Su (苏云祥).
 I am currently a fourth-year Ph.D. student at the [School of Software](https://www.thss.tsinghua.edu.cn/en/) of Tsinghua University, advised by Professor [Shaoxu Song](https://sxsong.github.io).
-I received my B.S. degree from the [Department of Physics])(https://www.phys.tsinghua.edu.cn/) of Tsinghua University.
+I receivced my B.S. degree in Mathematics and Physics from the [Department of Physics](https://www.phys.tsinghua.edu.cn/) at Tsinghua University.

 My research primarily focuses on DB4AI, particularly database-native machine learning empowered by intrinsic database capabilities, with an emphasis on time-series data.
 I develop native machine learning algorithms for the open-source time-series database [Apache IoTDB](https://iotdb.apache.org) to enhance the efficiency of data processing and model training.
 Representative works include autoregressive model learning on LSM storage, native anomaly detection and clustering for time-series data, and robust metrics for time-series validity.